sarakusha/novastar/packages/native/README.md

 Not all APIs have been automatically converted from decompiled code.
 In addition, the resulting code may contain errors.
 There is also no description of API, and we can only guess about its purpose based on its name.
-Unfortunately, many names may contain syntax and semantic errors (code was written in China).
+Unfortunately, many names may contain syntax and semantic errors (original names are preserved).
 Refer to the decompiled code if in doubt.

 ## Development